reyemtm/reyemtm.github.io/_posts/2014-11-19-a-quick-look-at-mapbox-arcgis-online-and-mymaps.markdown

 date: '2014-11-19 17:47:09'
 tags: leaflet
 ---
+####Update 12/2015
+Since I wrote this I have come to rely almosst exclusively on Leaflet for web mapping.
+For one, leaflet map are fast, really fast.Also, there are humdreds of plugins to choose from, which makes it a very flexible platform.
+To read my initial thoughts on these three platforms, continue reading.
+---
 Google has long been the standard for map embeds sharing, but there are other platforms out there.
-The following maps show a basic polyling layer rendered in three different map platforms: Google's MyMaps, Leaflet and ArcGIS Online.
+The following maps show a basic polyline layer rendered in three different map platforms: Google's MyMaps, Leaflet and ArcGIS Online.

 ####Google MyMaps
 ---